— Frankfurter Allgemeine Zeitung

 Together with the violinist Judith Ingolfsson he is a co-artistic director and founder of the international festival "Aigues-Vives en Musiques" (France).

 Stoupel’s interest in breaking up the at times rigid incrustations of the concert business and – in addition to the cultivation of the classics – in dedicating himself to the unjustly forgotten “edges of the repertoire” is also reflected in his CD recordings and diverse chamber music activities.
 Thus, in 2007, he released a CD on the EDA label, entitled "The Life of the Machines", with piano works of the twentieth century by George Antheil, Conlon Nancarrow, Alexander Mossolov, and others.
 In September 2010, together with Judith Ingolfsson (Violin) and Leonid Gorokhov (Cello), he released a CD "En hommage Simon Laks" and a double - CD with chamber works by Glinka, Borodin and Shostakovich, with Breuninger Quartet.
-His extensive discography includes Arnold Schoenberg’s complete piano works (auris subtilis, 2001), the complete sonatas of Alexander Scriabin (Audite, 2008) – a highly regarded recording for which he received the Luxemburgian Excellentia Prize, among others – and a recording of the complete works for viola and piano by Henri Vieuxtemps, with violist Thomas Selditz, which was awarded the coveted Preis der deutschen Schallplattenkritik 2002.
+His extensive discography includes Arnold Schoenberg’s complete piano works (auris subtilis, 2001), the complete sonatas of Alexander Scriabin (Audite, 2008) – a highly regarded recording for which he received the Luxemburgian Excellentia Prize, among others – and a recording of the complete works for viola and piano by Henri Vieuxtemps, with violist Thomas Selditz, which was awarded the Preis der deutschen Schallplattenkritik 2002.
+His recordings of the two Fauré Sonatas, together with Judith Ingolfsson (Violin), was nominated for the 2017 International Classical Music Awards.
+In 2017, he released, also together with Judith Ingolfsson (Violin), the CD “Blues, Blanc, Rouge” on the Accentus Music label, which includes the Sonatas of Ravel, Ferroud and Poulenc.
+This CD was nominated for the the Preis der deutschen Schallplattenkritik 2018 and International Classical Music Awards 2019.

 In recent years, Vladimir Stoupel has also made a name for himself as a conductor.
-He conducts chamber operas at Konzerthaus Berlin on a regular basis, works with the Philharmonic State Orchestra Mainz, Philharmonie Neubrandenburg, the Polish Chamber Philharmonic, the Berlin Kammerphilharmonie, the Orquesta Sinfonica de Cuidad d'Oviedo, the Mendelssohn Chamber Orchestra Leipzig, the Reykjavik Chamber Orchestra, the Orchestre Philharmonique de Marseille and the Young Europe Philharmonic, among others.
-A main focus is on the works of the twentieth century and contemporary compositions.
+He conducts chamber operas at Konzerthaus Berlin on a regular basis, works with the Philharmonic State Orchestra Mainz, Czech Chamber Philharmonic, Philharmonie Neubrandenburg, the Polish Chamber Philharmonic, the Berlin Kammerphilharmonie, the Orquesta Sinfonica de Cuidad d'Oviedo, the Mendelssohn Chamber Orchestra Leipzig, the Reykjavik Chamber Orchestra, the Orchestre Philharmonique de Marseille and the Cantabria Youth Symphony Orchestra, among others.
 Since 2012 he regularly conducts concerts with the Brandenburg State Orchestra Frankfurt.

-A French citizen since 1985, Vladimir Stoupel currently lives in Berlin.
+A French citizen since 1985, Vladimir Stoupel currently makes his home in Berlin.